sgnug/ssagala.com_24.09.1/content/about/_index.md

 - I have done some work in front of camera/mic/, but I my real happy place is behind the scenes.
 - I am an occasional Wordpress Wrangler and know just enough about software to get myself into trouble.
 - I once worked as a radio DJ and tv presenter under the name Mister Deejay.
 (I'm obviously an excellent name-chooser)
 - I love reading.
-Physical books over tablets.
-Audiobooks count.
+Physical books over tablets, and audiobooks count.
 - I also love television, movies and the internet.
 - I am happily married to a fantastic woman, the absolute love of my life.
 - I have a wonderful daughter, who is my limitless source of joy.

-Those last two facts in particular make me happy, content, and grateful for my life.
+Those last two facts in particular make me a happy, content, grateful individual.

 ## Contact